nouners/nouners/apps/nouns-camp/src/test/README.md

 3. Use mocks sparingly, prefer realistic testing scenarios
 4. Keep tests focused and independent
 5. Follow the AAA pattern: Arrange, Act, Assert

-## License

-This documentation and associated test utilities are covered by the repository’s GPL-3.0 license.
-See the root `LICENSE` file for details.